380.1599 Noncompliance of parent as misdemeanor; penalty

 The State of Michigan Revised School Code (Act 451 of 1976) requires continuous and consecutive school attendance for all children.

-Excerpts from MCL 380.1561 effective Jan.
+Excerpt from MCL 380.1561 effective Jan.
 4, 2010, Act 451 of 1976 The Revised School Code:

-"... a child who turns age 11 on or after December 1, 2009 or a child who was age 11 before that date and enters grade 6 in 2009 or later, the child's parent, guardian, or other person in this state having control and charge of the child shall send the child to a public school during the entire school year from the age of 6 to the child's eighteenth birthday"
+"... a child who turns age 11 on or after December 1, 2009 or a child who was age 11 before that date and enters grade 6 in 2009 or later, the child's parent, guardian, or other person in this state having control and charge of the child shall send the child to a public school during the entire school year from the age of 6 to the child's eighteenth birthday."

 Act 451 of 1976; 380.1561 Revised Jan.
 4, 2010.
 Compulsory attendance at public school; enrollment dates; exceptions.